ingshtrom/Learnings/bible/John_13.md

     believes what a true follower of Christ says, then it is as if they are listening to God.
 We are "made in God's image" after all!

+## 21-38
+Jesus first says one of the 12 disciples will betray them.
+He even points that person out to be Judas, but no one understands this, except likely Judas and of course Jesus.
+Now the disciples are confused and he adds further gas to the fire of confusion by telling them that he is about to go somewhere an no one will be able to follow him, at least for now!
+Can you imagine just how confusing that might be?
+Not only confusing, but you likely still think you are losing your Lord and Savior, since many people still believed Jesus, or whatever prophet would come would be a physical king over the Jewish nation, not a King of the Universe, like Jesus is.

 ## Learnings
 1. Maybe it doesn't matter what we build here on earth, in terms of human structures that put people in groups or a hierarchy.
 It makes me think specifically of politics.
 We have all of this structure that puts certain people in more